jaredboynton/postman-saml-auth-router/docs/ALTERNATIVE_ANALYSIS.md

 ## CRITICAL WARNING: These Alternatives Are Fundamentally Incomplete

-After analyzing the 1,200+ line Postman SAML Authentication Enforcer daemon, it's clear that **no alternative platform can replicate its sophisticated logic**.
+After analyzing the authentication flow and testing many other methods, it's clear that **no alternative solution can replicate the necessary sophisticated logic**.
 This document provides a brutally honest technical assessment of what each approach can and cannot achieve.

 ## The Depth of Daemon Complexity

-The daemon is not a simple proxy—it's a sophisticated application-aware authentication orchestrator that implements enterprise-grade capabilities that alternatives fundamentally cannot replicate:
+The daemon is not a simple proxy—it's a sophisticated application-aware authentication orchestrator that implements enterprise-grade security capabilities that alternatives fundamentally cannot replicate:

 ### 1. OAuth Continuation Protection (CRITICAL - BREAKS AUTHENTICATION)
 ```python